-Many homes and buildings that are not served by public sewer systems require on-site wastewater systems, commonly called septic systems, to treat and dispose of wastewater.
+Many homes and buildings that are not served by public sewer systems require on-site wastewater systems, commonly called septic systems, to dispose of wastewater.

 Septic systems discharge wastewater into an underground tank located on the property, where solids and water are then separated.
 Solids settle to the bottom of the tank where bacteria break down organic matter.
-Water (i.e., effluent) then flows from the tank into a drainfield of underground pipes surrounded by gravel and soil.
-The pipes slowly release the water and the gravel and soil filter out remaining contaminants before it reaches ground water.
+The liquid wastewater (i.e., effluent) flows from the tank into a drainfield of underground pipes surrounded by gravel and soil.
+The pipes slowly release the effluent and the gravel and soil filter out the remaining contaminants before it reaches groundwater.
 Residual sludge in the tanks must be pumped periodically.

 This accordion will not appear on the screen